Our Favorite East Coast Golfing Destinations

-9. Sea Island, St. Simmons Island, GA
+9. Sea Island, St. Simons Island, GA

-Home to the PGA Tour’s RSM Classic, Sea Island is another oceanic golf course framed by the Atlantic Ocean.
+Home to the PGA Tour’s RSM Classic, Sea Island is another golf course framed by the Atlantic Ocean.
 Originally designed by British golf architect H.S.
 Colt, this course has since been redesigned by Tom Fazio.
-In his design, he blends the “Seaside Nine” designed by Colt and the “Marshland Nine” designed by Joe Lee to create a completely new course.
+In his design he blends the “Seaside Nine” designed by Colt and the “Marshland Nine” designed by Joe Lee to create a completely new course.

 Why play: This redesigned course stays true to the original design by incorporating big clamshell bunkers, smaller putting surfaces, and exposed sand dunes that please the eye.
-The wind factor makes this course a challenge for all players, as they must adapt to the ever-changing conditions.
+The wind factor makes this course a challenge for all players, as they must adapt to the ever changing conditions.